 How I Decide on Sonlight Courses for a 4-Year High School Plan

 Since my research, I have long since given up extensive planning and worrying about levels.
-So instead of choosing a level based on trying to squeeze in every single Sonlight program, I decide based on what the child needs and is interested in.
+So rather than trying to squeeze in every single Sonlight program, I decide based on what the child needs and is interested in.
 There are so many options!

 I have been counting Sonlight courses as the following high school credits: